janwilmans/guidelines/guidelines_details.md

 -   Do not use raw pointers for ownership; use smart pointers instead. `std::unique_ptr` has negligible performance overhead compared to raw pointers.
 -   Use `static constexpr` for scoped variables inside functions or classes
 -   Use `inline constexpr` for globally scoped constants
--   Prefer enum classes over booleans, rationale: it states the intent clearly at the callsite (https://godbolt.org/z/nPn1s6bP6)
+-   Prefer enum classes over booleans, rationale: it states the intent clearly at the call site (https://godbolt.org/z/7Mfo6oz1Y)
--   Group related variables that are always passed together into structs (https://godbolt.org/z/nzE8crErj)
+-   Group related variables that are always passed together into structs (https://godbolt.org/z/7T3hqYnT4)

 ## Exceptions